the-c0d3r/admin-finder/README.md

 TODO
 ---

-Convert the admin finder into a general purpose bruteforcing tool.
+- [ ] Convert the admin finder into a general purpose bruteforcing tool.
+- [ ] Add a better checking mechanism, based on keywords
+- [ ] scanner needs to emulate browser, some sites will block based on certain header